 Sometimes called the Council of Ministers, the Council of the European Union is the EU’s main decision-making body.
 The European Council, which defines the overall political direction and priorities of the EU, has a President elected by the members of the Council (i.e. the EU member countries), who serves for a term of two and a half years.
 The current President of the European Council is Charles Michel.

 The Council also meets in other formations to discuss different policy areas.
 These sectoral Councils are headed by a rotating presidency, with every member state taking the helm for a period of six months.
-The current holder is Germany.
+The current holder is Portugal.
 Meetings are attended by the relevant minister from each country’s national government, depending on the subject, and decisions are usually taken by either qualified majority (voting weighted to take account of population size) or unanimity.

 Health Ministers usually meet once every 6 months as part of the Employment, Social Policy, Health and Consumer Affairs Council (often referred to by its French acronym 'EPSCO').
 Each Presidency will set out a number of priority areas for their term, and the EU and health policy page provides information about Austria's health policy priorities.